Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-06/03-navigation/page-04.md

 <div class="divider-heading"></div>

-When pages are long, or visitors are expected to intested in specific topics, you can section the page using `<div>`s with unique `id`s.
+When pages are long, or visitors are expected to interested in specific topics, you can section the page using `<div>`s with unique `id`s.
 A page can then include its own navigation with links to those unique sections.

 <div class="lightbulb">
    <svg viewBox='0 0 64 64'>